nowittynamesleft/meta-nca/README.md

 <em>Evolution of the weights of a single layer network to train on the Iris dataset, over many "meta-epochs" of 10 epochs each.
 In each epoch, the local rule network is applied, updating the weights of the task network.
 The task network is reinitialized to zero after computing cross-entropy loss from the 10th epoch.
 The local rule network (not shown) is then updated via gradient descent from this loss of the task network. </em>

+<b>This is a work in progress.
+Currently, any task network beyond 2 layers is hard to optimize.</b>

 ### Motivation
 Neural networks are useful models for many tasks.
 However, they are expensive to train on large amounts of data, and once they are